WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```

 The `Task.request_cancellation` method implements the `OnCancel` callback
-described above that allows a caller to indicate that they are no longer
+described above and allows a task's caller to indicate that they are no longer
 interested in the return value.
 If a task's implicit thread is waiting to start
 (in `Task.enter_implicit_thread`, defined above) due to backpressure, then it is
 immediately cancelled without running any guest code.
-Otherwise, the pending
+Otherwise, if any of the
-request is stored in the task state so that it can be picked up from the
-`async callback` event loop via `Task.deliver_pending_cancel`.
+threads in the callee's component instance are ready to run, one is resumed
+(chosen nondeterministically if there are multiple).
+Furthermore, the host may
+nondeterministically continue resuming ready threads in the callee's component
+instance until either the subtask resolves or the host declares that
+cancellation has blocked.
+Note that setting `Task.state` to `PENDING_CANCEL`
+makes any implicit `callback` thread contained by the task that is waiting in
+its event loop `ready` (as long as the component instance's `exclusive_thread`
+lock is not held by some other implicit thread).
+Thus, in the best case,
+`subtask.cancel` directly calls the subtask's `callback` function, passing
+`TASK_CANCELLED`.
 ```python
   def request_cancellation(self):
     if self.state == Task.State.INITIAL: